-or take any other action relative thereto.

 Resident Harlan Bean questioned why the Conservation Commission is much higher this year than previous years.
 Finance Committee member Tom Mahar explained that the Conservation Commission is looking into sharing a paid Conservation Agent with other towns and that the budget reflects the cost of this.
 Scott Jackson, Conservation Commission Chair explained that this is for additional staff support as well as a shared agent with FRCOG.

 An unidentified resident requested more information as to why the Tri Town Beach budget was much higher this year.
-Paul Antaya explained that the Trio Town Beach Commission is requesting funds to get it cleaned up and fully operational again.
+Paul Antaya explained that the Tri Town Beach Commission is requesting funds to get it cleaned up and fully operational again.

 Resident Harlan Bean requested clarification on the increase in amounts for the Fire and Police Departments.
-Paul informed him that the Town of Whately has hired a new Fire Chief and that this budgets reflects an increase in wage and responsibilities fir the new Fire Chief.
+Paul informed him that the Town of Whately has hired a new Fire Chief and that this budgets reflects an increase in wage and responsibilities for the new Fire Chief.
 Police Chief James Sevigne explained that the increase in the police budget reflects COLAS and a new full time officer position he created.

 Resident Fran Fortino asked what the “tree” budget line paid for.
 Tom Mahar informed him that this is mainly for the cost of trees purchased to replace trees that have to be cut down.
 Planning Board Chair Don Sluter informed him of an upcoming tree hearing which will be at the next Planning Board meeting.